pensjonatus/flash-fiction/blog/crazy-person.md

 ---
-title: 'Crazy Person'
+title: Crazy Person
 date: '2014-01-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was standing in line for a coffee.
 There was a shabby lady in front of me.